 • Protocol: Select the transport protocol used for this link.

 • Port: Port number on which Session Manager will receive SIP requests from the far-end.
-For Communication Manager, this must match the group in Section 5.6.
+For the Communication Manager, this must match the Far-end Listen Port defined on the Communication Manager signaling group in Section 5.6.